Floquet time-crystals as sensors of AC fields: FTC sensor

+We discuss in this section further details on the performance of the sensor in its FTC phase for finite amplitude fields.

-We first show the DTC sensor dependence with the AC frequency, out of the linear response limit.
-In Fig.\eqref{fig.numerical.hacneq0.varwac} we show such a dependence for a fixed finite $h_{\rm ac}=10^{-1}$ amplitude field.
-We see that mismatching AC frequency to the internal DTC one tend to destroy the stability of the period doubling magnetization dynamics - Fig.(\ref{fig.numerical.hacneq0.varwac}a).
+\textbf{Finite $h$, dependence with $\omega_h$: } We first show the FTC sensor dependence with the AC frequency, out of the linear response limit.
+In Fig.\eqref{fig.numerical.hacneq0.varwac} we show such a dependence for a fixed finite $h=10^{-1}$ amplitude field.
+We see that mismatching AC frequency to the internal FTC one tend to destroy the stability of the period doubling magnetization dynamics - Fig.(\ref{fig.numerical.hacneq0.varwac}a).
 The time for which these effects occur is inversely proportional to the frequencies mismatching.
 The effects on the Fisher information dynamics - Fig.(\ref{fig.numerical.hacneq0.varwac}b) - is slowing down its growth, till at later times it recovers the quadratic one.
 Nevertheless, the Fisher information preserves a structured dependence on the AC frequencies for different fixed finite times - Fig.(\ref{fig.numerical.hacneq0.varwac}c).

-The sensor dependence with the amplitude field is shown in Fig\eqref{com.fig.numerical.hacneq0.varhac}.
-We see that dominant AC effects appear in the dynamics at the characteristic time scale $t_{\rm AC} \sim h_{\rm ac}^{-1}$.
+\textbf{Dependence with $h$: } The sensor dependence with the amplitude field is shown in Fig\eqref{com.fig.numerical.hacneq0.varhac}.
+We see that dominant AC effects appear in the dynamics at the characteristic time scale $t_{\rm AC} \sim h^{-1}$.
 For the sensor tuned on period-doubling resonance to the AC field, their main effects tends to stabilize the period-doubling magnetization and recover the quadratic growth in time of the Fisher information.